Bata Shoe Museum Foundation

 To illuminate human history and culture through shoes.

 Our Story What We Do

-- 1.6 million visitors, including 200,000 student visits from GTA schools;
+- More than 2 million visitors, including over 203,000 student visits from GTA schools;

 Our Programs How We Do It

-- Percentage of children (ages 0-7) living in poverty in Toronto: 29% (2014);
+- Percentage of children (ages 0-17) living under the LIM-AT (After Tax Low-Income Measure) in Toronto: 29% (2014)

-- Innovative community-based programs can help bridge the gap between rich and poor.
+- Innovative community-based programs can help bridge the gap between rich and poor

 What You Can Do